 Yard decorations have begun to evolve beyond mere pink flamingoes and ceramic deer.
 More and more home owners are putting up original creations.
 Whether its an over-sized wooden woodpecker on the side of one's garage or a scattering of tributes to Mickey Mouse, they all deserve commendation.

-There have always been the eccentrics who have devoted their lifes to filling their property with a wild array of concoctions.
-Now they are being joined by common everyday citizens who have a bent for some fun and creativity, adorning their yards with something out of the ordinary.
+There have always been the eccentrics who have devoted their lifes to filling their property with a wild array of concoctions and ornaments.
+Now they are being joined by common everyday citizens who have a bent for some fun and creativity, adorning their yards with oddities they have some connection to.

 I have been enjoying a regular dose on my present ride down to Columbus, Georgia to attend the annual vigil outside of Fort Benning in remembrance of the Jesuit priests who were murdered in El Salvador nearly thirty years ago.
 I biked the eight hundred miles from Chicago last November for the occasion and enjoyed basking in the great passion and energy of the thousands of activists from all over the country in attendance.
 I knew I couldn't stay away.
 Unfortunately, I'm not accompanied again by Tim, but will be joining up at the event with Dwight, a long-time friend of equal stature who I have shared many an adventure, including another one in Georgia for the 1996 Olympics.